 The U.S. has income tax treaties with many countries.
 Using Sprintax Calculus, an NRA can determine if an income tax treaty is available to be applied to reduce or eliminate required withholding on their payments.

 For NRA students with scholarships, tuition waivers, or other awards exceeding tuition and mandatory fees in their Student Account, these amounts are non-qualified and taxable, and the University is required to apply default withholding to the excess.
 If the student holds a F, J, M, or Q student visa type, the default withholding rate is 14%.
 For all others, the default rate is 30%.
 A completed Sprintax Calculus record with an applicable income tax treaty claimed is required to be submitted to potentially reduce or eliminate required withholding.

 The calculation of taxable excess fluctuates as charges and payments are applied to a Student Account.
 Withholding on Student Accounts is reviewed regularly for accuracy and any necessary adjustments are made.

 Scholarships, tuition waivers or other awards that cover only tuition and mandatory fees are considered qualified and are not taxable.
 NRA students with amounts that do not exceed University tuition and mandatory fees will not have tax withholding applied to their Student Account.

-Additional tax information for international employees: Payroll, International Employees
+- Additional tax information for international employees: Payroll for International Employees

 Please contact Tax Services for information about University-related tax issues.
 University employees, while in their official role at the University, are not allowed to act as tax consultants or provide personal tax advice.
 Use of this site does not constitute advisement.
 For personal tax questions, individuals should consult with a professional tax advisor.